basheclipse/basheclipse/README.md

   |        KEY PROJECTS          |
   +------------------------------+
  ; SIDEXEC Player ;

 The crown jewel.
 High-performance, terminal-based C64 SID player for Linux.
-Tech: x86-64 Assembly core + minimal C wrapper, powered by sidplayfp and custom ASM playback.
+Tech: x86-64 assembly core with a minimal C wrapper, powered by sidplayfp and custom ASM playback routines.
 Features: Zero bloat.
-Plays SID files and raw ASM audio data with smooth terminal animations.
+Plays SID files and raw audio data with smooth real-time terminal animations.
-Classic MOS 6581 sound from the Commodore 64 in your CLI.
+Authentic MOS 6581 sound from the Commodore 64 delivered through a terminal interface.
-Purpose: SID playback system
+Purpose: High-performance SID playback system for the terminal.

  # C64-AutomizerMenu #
 A Bash-driven interface to manage the Commodore 1541 II disk drive.